xLeachimx/GeneticSculptor/design/voxel.md

   * input - None
   * output - A string which is a valid line of OpenScad code
   * description - Allows conversion of voxel for using in an OpenScad script

-* cross
+* volume
-  * input - Another Voxel
+  * input - None
-  * output - Two Voxels
+  * output - The volume of the solid
-  * description - "mates" two voxels and produces two mixed offspring
+  * description - Returns the volume of the voxel